mohdfurkan01/js_codespace/08_events/events.md

   />
 </li>;

+<input type="text" id="textInput" placeholder="Press a key" />;

 document.getElementById("vscodeimg").addEventListener("keydown", function (e) {
   console.log("Key down:", e.key);
 });
 // press the letter 'A', it will show 'Key down: A' in the console.
 //tabindex="0" makes the image element focusable by keyboard or mouse click.
-By default, images are not focusable, so they cannot receive keydown events.
+By default, images are not focusable, so they cannot receive keydown events. document.getElementById("textInput").addEventListener("keydown", function (e) {
+  console.log("Key down:", e.key);
+});
+//don’t need to add tabindex to inputs because they are already focusable by default, so for elements like input, we can easily use keydow.
 ```

 # Mouse Events